🧭 elevata Documentation Index¶

 Load SQL Architecture

-renderer, and dialect adapters — covering full loads, merge operations, and delete detection. -
+How elevata transforms lineage and metadata into executable SQL through the logical plan, renderer, and dialect adapters - covering full loads, merge operations, and delete detection. -

 Historization Architecture

-Complete SCD Type 2 historization model: versioning, change detection, deletion,
+Complete SCD Type 2 historization model: versioning, change detection, deletion, surrogate keys, lineage-based attribute mapping, and SQL generation. -

 Schema Evolution

-Structural changes are never inferred implicitly from SQL but are always derived
+Schema evolution is metadata-driven, deterministic, and lineage-safe.
+Structural changes are never inferred implicitly from SQL but are always derived from explicit metadata changes.

 🎨 SQL Rendering & Dialects¶